Youkta/FPGA-Snake-Game/README.md

   A combinational pseudo-random generator ensures dynamic fruit placement on the grid.

 * **VGA Display Output**
-  Visuals are output using a **640×480 VGA interface**, generated via a custom VGA timing module.
+  Visuals are output using an **800×600 VGA interface**, generated via a custom VGA timing module.

 * **GPIO Pin Mapping**
   FPGA input/output signals, including buttons and VGA connections, are assigned using a user-defined constraints (XDC) file.